Pentagon Papers whistleblower Daniel Ellsberg dead at 92

 The 7,000 classified pages determined that, contrary to the public assertions of US government officials, the conflict was unwinnable.

-The leak changed public perceptions of the conflict and was recounted in the 2017 Hollywood thriller "The Post," which detailed the nail-biting behind-the-scenes story of the papers' publication.
+The leak was recounted in the 2017 Hollywood thriller "The Post," which detailed the nail-biting behind-the-scenes story of the papers' publication.

+Ellsberg announced in March that doctors had told him on February 17 that he had terminal pancreatic cancer and only around six months to live.

+"He was not in pain, and was surrounded by loving family," his wife and children said in a statement announcing his death.

+"Hot chocolate, croissants, cake, poppyseed bagels, and lox gave him extra pleasure in these final months.

+"He also enjoyed re-watching his favorite movies, including several viewings of his all-time favorite, 'Butch Cassidy and the Sundance Kid," added his wife Patricia, sons Robert and Michael, and daughter Mary.

-The New York Times published excerpts until the administration of President Richard Nixon obtained a court injunction barring the newspaper from continuing to do so on national security grounds.
+The New York Times initially published excerpts of the Pentagon Papers until the administration of President Richard Nixon obtained a court injunction barring the newspaper from continuing to do so on national security grounds.
 The Washington Post then took up the mantle.

 Ellsberg was charged under America's Espionage Act but the case ended in a mistrial in 1973 after illegal evidence gathering by the government came to light.